soedinglab/MMseqs2/README.md

 ## Easy workflows
-We provide easy workflows to search and cluster data.
-The `easy-search` takes fasta/fastq file as input and search them against a targetDB.
+We provide easy workflows to search and cluster.
+The `easy-search` searches a fasta/fastq input against a targetDB.

         mmseqs createdb examples/DB.fasta targetDB
         mmseqs easy-search examples/QUERY.fasta targetDB alnRes tmp

 MMseqs2 has two ways of clustering `easy-cluster` and `easy-linclust`.

-`easy-cluster` in default is a cascaded clustering algorithm and can be called like this:
+`easy-cluster` in default clusters an fasta/fastq input using an cascaded clustering algorithm.

         mmseqs easy-cluster examples/DB.fasta clusterRes tmp

-`easy-linclust` is a clustering algorithm which scales linear with input size.
+`easy-linclust` clusters an fasta/fastq input.
+The runtime scales linear with input size.
 Recommended for huge data.

         mmseqs easy-linclust examples/DB.fasta clusterRes tmp

 The previous easy workflows are a shorthand to deal directly with FASTA files as input and output.
-MMseqs2 provides many modules to transform, filter and search.
+MMseqs2 provides many modules to transform, filter, execute external programs and search.
 However, these modules do not use the FASTA format internally.
 So we recommend to use the internal modules instead of the easy workflows.

 ## How to search
 You can use the query database "QUERY.fasta" and target database "DB.fasta" in the examples folder to test the search workflow.
 First, you need to convert the FASTA files into the MMseqs2 database format.